 “Seventy six trombones led the big parade… with a hundred and ten cornets close at hand.”

-I just love Robert Preston’s version of
+I just love Robert Preston’s version of that song.

 But I ripped that trim and those tassels off before I took this photo.